prathameshchavan23/CommitHub/frontend/README.md

 ## 🚀 Overview

 **commitHub** is a MERN stack application where developers can create profiles, send connection requests, and connect with each other, similar to a networking platform.
-This repository contains the frontend for devTinder.
+This repository contains the frontend for commitHub.

 ## 🏗️ Installation & Setup